-Change control has been with the IT industry for a long time.
-As systems have increased in number the need for change and its control has on the surface become more and more pressing.
-A modern company makes hundreads of changes to their infrastructure every day and the complexity of these environments has increased dramatically.
+Change control has been a tool within the IT industry for a long time.
+As systems have increased in number and density the need for change and its control has on the surface become more and more pressing.
+Modern companies make hundreds of changes to their infrastructure every day even though the complexity of these environments has increased dramatically.

 Change control is one of the original keystones to the problem of managing IT.
-It's codified into standards like ITIL and many other industry standards, and over time has become the norm at many places.
-As time has progressed however the notion of controlling change has become slowly more awkward.
-We cannot increase the number of IT members infinitly, and systems have become bigger every year - this leaves us in the situation where the change control could potentially become the bottleneck of the business.
+It has been codified into standards like ITIL and many others, and over time has become the norm at many places of work.
+As time has progressed however, the notion of controlling change has become slowly more... awkward.
+We cannot increase the number of IT members infinitely, while systems have become ever more complex every year - this leaves us in the situation where the change control could potentially become the bottleneck of the business.

-Without naming names, I recently dealt with a client which held that all changes to the systems must be logged.
+Without naming names, I recently dealt with a client which held to the belief that all changes to the systems must be manually logged.
 New DNS records, alterations in IP addresses, etc. We're talking 90's computing gone wild here.
-These 'changes' were then approved by a single person, and these were then actioned.
-As you can imagine several breakdowns in this system occured. a) the person doing the approvals often didn't log their own changes. b) changes were often logged after the change was made to save time. c) changes logged before the scope of the issue was fully understood created inaccurate logged changes. d) the obvious single point of failure in the approval process. e) The changes were often high level in description, rarely having the needed detail.
+These 'changes' were then manually approved by a single person, and then performed.
+As you can imagine, several failures in this system occurred. a) the person doing the approvals often didn't log their own changes at all. b) changes were often logged after the change was made to save time. c) to be proactive, changes got logged before the scope of the issue was fully understood, which created inaccurate logged changes. d) there's an obvious single point of failure in the approval process. e) The changes were often high level in description, rarely having the needed detail.

-These issues were mostly failures in the execution of the idea, not in the idea itself.
-In my opinion there are more fundimental issues with such a system though.
-Mainly that the system does not log changes at all, it logs intentions.
-While intentions to make changes may seem at first glance like a change - it isn't.
+These issues were mostly failures in the execution of the change control concept, but they reflect a larger, more fundamental, issue with old-school thinking meeting modern computing.
+At a base level the system does not enforce the logging of changes at all, it logs intentions.
+While intentions and outlines to make changes may seem at first glance like a change - it really isn't.

-For instance you have an issue with the disk space filling up - this is how it should be handled:
+For instance, you have an issue with the disk space filling up - this is how it would be handled:

 - log a change that the disk will be increased in size: approve change: make change

-- find out the issue wasn't the disk being too small, but the app logging too much
+- find out that the issue wasn't actually the disk being too small, but the app logging too much

 - log a revert of the previous change: approve revert: revert change